Can you find true north using the stars? Get a free app to learn the names of constellations and stars and read our stargazing tips and gear ideas.

-A favorite cell phone app we like is called, “SkyView”.
+A favorite cell phone app we like is called, “SkyView.”
 This app uses the phone camera and your location.
 Simply point your phone towards a planet, star or constellation and its name will appear.
 The app requires that your location is turned “on” to work properly.
 Get the app via Google Playstore or use your Apple App store.
 SkyView works with both iPhones and Android.
 You can upgrade from the free “lite” version to get more fun features.
 Remember to check ahead to see if there is cell service where you plan to stargaze.

 The 88 constellations will appear transposed over the stars so you can recognize them.
 I have often wondered how certain constellations were drawn from the array of stars that seem to look nothing like the figure it represents.
-I guess it is like seeing shapes in the clouds that some folks see and others do not.
+I guess it is like seeing shapes in the clouds that some folks see while others don’t.

 Getting a closer view

-Having a good pair of binoculars with a tri-pod is key to seeing more detail in the moon and stars.
-I have the Celestron Sky Master which are heavier than regular binoculars, but give better clarity to see craters on the moon and the rings of Saturn.
-I like using a tri-pod as it is hard to hold the heavier binoculars steady to gaze at objects so far away.
-Get a tall tri-pod so you can sit more comfortably without cramping your neck.
+Having a good pair of binoculars with a tripod is key to seeing more detail in the moon and stars.
+I have the Celestron Sky Master which is much heavier than regular binoculars but gives better clarity to see craters on the moon and the rings of Saturn.
+I like using a tripod as it is hard to hold the heavier binoculars steady to gaze at objects so far away.
+Get a tall sturdy tripod so you can sit more comfortably without cramping your neck.

-Knowing the names of stars and planets is like knowing the names of wildflowers and canyons.
-When you know their names they feel like recognized friends, helping me to feel at “home” in new places.
+Knowing the names of stars and planets is like recognizing the names of wildflowers and canyons.
+When you know their names they feel like familiar friends, helping me to feel at “home” in new places.

 It is the LORD who created the stars, the Pleiades and Orion.
 He turns darkness into morning and day into night.
 He draws up water from the oceans and pours it down as rain on the land.
 The LORD is his name!”
 Amos 5:8